ElDavoo/wa-crypt-tools/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ElDavoo/wa-crypt-tools/badge.svg?branch=main)](https://coveralls.io/github/ElDavoo/wa-crypt-tools?branch=main)

 # WhatsApp Crypt Tools
-Decrypt and encrypt WhatsApp's .crypt12, .crypt14 and .crypt15 files with ease!
+Decrypt and encrypt WhatsApp and WA Business' .crypt12, .crypt14 and .crypt15 files with ease!
 For decryption, you NEED **the key file** or the 64-characters long key.
 The key file is named "key" if the backup is crypt14 or
 "encrypted_backup.key" if the backup is crypt15 (encrypted E2E backups).